Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Numerical Results

-In Figure \ref{fig:square_onoff_stab} relative errors for \textit{Offline-Online} Stabilization procedure are shown.
-Again, wPOD Monte-Carlo presents the best behaviour: in this case it reaches $e_{y, 50} = 5.03 \cdot 10^{-7}$ for the state, for the adjoint $e_{p, 50}= 1.07 \cdot 10^{-6}$, and the control $e_{u, 50}=4.21 \cdot 10^{-6}$.
+In Figure \ref{fig:square_onoff_stab}, relative errors for \textit{Offline-Online} Stabilization procedure are shown. {In this case, the relative errors decrease in the same way as the projection ones in Figure \ref{fig:plot_Square-proj error}.} Again, wPOD Monte-Carlo presents the best behaviour: in this case, it reaches $e_{y, 50} = 5.03 \cdot 10^{-7}$ for the state, for the adjoint $e_{p, 50}= 1.07 \cdot 10^{-6}$, and the control $e_{u, 50}=4.21 \cdot 10^{-6}$.
 Moreover, the wPOD Monte-Carlo has an accuracy of nearly a factor of $100$ better than a Standard POD in a deterministic context for $N>20$.
 Also here, Smolyak grids perform better than their tensor counterpart: for instance, we obtain in this case it reaches $e_{y, 50} = 2.77 \cdot 10^{-6}$ for the state, for the adjoint $e_{p, 50}= 5.80 \cdot 10^{-6}$, and the control $e_{u, 50}=1.02 \cdot 10^{-5}$ for Gauss-Jacobi.
 Concerning the training set, we have $N_{\text{train}}=89$ and $N_{\text{train}}=93$ for the Gauss-Jacobi and the Clenshaw-Curtis ones, respectively.
 In Figure \ref{fig:square_figures} we see a comparison between the FEM solution for the state and the adjoint without stabilization and the \textit{Offline-Online} Stabilized wPOD Monte-Carlo reduced solution for these variables with $\boldsymbol{\mu} = (2 \cdot 10^4, 1.2)$.

 The values of the speedup-index for the \textit{Offline-Online} stabilization for each type of wPOD are reported in Table \ref{speed-s}.
 For $N=50$ the wPOD Monte-Carlo is the best choice again with a computation of $50$ reduced solutions in the time of a FEM one.
 All the other possibilities perform a little bit lower for $N=50$; however, all weighted algorithms have similar performances concerning the speedup-index: an order of magnitude of $10^2$ for the first $50$ reduced basis.